StarPilot-Docs/docs/docs/hardware/comma.md

 # Installing your Comma 3X

-Installing a Comma unit in a Bolt closely matches the guide on [Comma's website](https://comma.ai/setup/comma-3x?harness=Chevrolet%2520Bolt%2520EV%25202022-23).
-Note that the Comma Power is not needed for the Bolt, so any mention of it can be safely ignored.
-The Bolt provides sufficient power through it's camera harness.
+When installing a Comma unit in a Bolt, follow the [Comma website's guide](https://comma.ai/setup/comma-3x?harness=Chevrolet%2520Bolt%2520EV%25202022-23), but **disregard the optional step for the Comma Power** (OBD-II power).
+The Bolt's camera harness provides sufficient power, fulfilling the benefits listed for Comma Power.
+To preserve your car's 12V battery, the Comma unit will automatically shut off after 6 hours in the off road state.

 !!! note